joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

-Identifying seed compounds in metabolic networks.
-(A) Metabolic network graph for an imaginary network.
-Grey circles represent metabolites and arcs represent reactions or parts of reactions.
-(B) To identify seed compounds, the metabolic network graph is first decomposed into its strongly connected components (SCCs), sets of nodes such that each node in the set is reachable from every other node.
-Here, each colored set of nodes corresponds to a unique SCC.
-(C) SCC decomposition enables seed sets to be identified from source components (components with no incoming edges) on the condensation of the original graph.
-In the condensation of the original graph shown here, each colored node corresponds to a unique SCC (and a potential seed set).
+Identifying seed compounds in metabolic networks. __(A)__ Metabolic network graph for an imaginary network.
+Grey circles represent metabolites and arcs represent reactions or parts of reactions. __(B)__ To identify seed compounds, the metabolic network graph is first decomposed into its strongly connected components (SCCs), sets of nodes such that each node in the set is reachable from every other node.
+Here, each colored set of nodes corresponds to a unique SCC. __(C)__ SCC decomposition enables seed sets to be identified from source components (components with no incoming edges) on the condensation of the original graph.
+In the condensation of the original graph shown here, each colored node corresponds to a unique SCC (and a potential seed se).
 Seed sets are enclosed in dotted circles.
 The pink seed set contains three seed compounds, the orange contains two, and the blue and yellow each contain one seed compound.
 The images in (A) and (B) are modified from [@Borenstein2008].

 &nbsp;